 A learning style is a way in which a person best observes and retains information about their environment.
 This environment could be school, social interactions, or giving directions at home.

-We all have different learning styles, and understanding this can help us double down on our strengths to learn even better.
-Using multiple learning styles actually can improve our learning, but making sure our favorite learning style is included at all times will make sure we are maximizing our learning ability.
+We all have different learning styles, and understanding your learning style can help us double down on our strengths to learn even better.
+Using multiple learning styles actually can improve our learning, but making sure our favorite learning style is included at all times can help maximize our learning ability.

-Visual - This is a style of learning which works best by seeing things.
-If your child loves to read and seeing pictures helps them remember, then they have strength in visual learning.
+Visual - If your child loves to read, look at pictures, or if other visual media helps them remember, they have a strength in visual learning.

-Auditory - Does your child retain information said allow very well?
+Auditory - Is your child able to retain information that is heard?
 Are they able to repeat exactly what the teacher said in class?
 Do they love to listen to music and podcasts?
-They probably learn best by audio then!
+This describes an auditory learner.

 Kinesthetic - This is “hands on” learning.
 Taking things apart and learning by doing would fall under this category.

-Looking at those three styles, you may already have an idea of what style of learner your child is.
-If not, it’s best to observe how they interact with their environment and when they do tell you something they learned and are excited about, you can ask how they learned it.
+Looking at these three styles, you may already have an idea of what style of learner your child is.
+If not, it’s best to observe how they interact with their environment.
+When they tell you something they learned and are excited about, you can ask how they learned it.

 It may be obvious that a lot of learning in school only includes visual and auditory.
 Reading books and taking notes are the visual, while listening to lectures is the auditory.
 This leaves out one of the styles and can be detrimental to a child whose preferred learning style is kinesthetic!